aliheidari2005/Intel-processor-identification-and-CPUID-instructions/README.md

 👨‍💻 Author

-Developed by [Ali Heidari] as a research project on x86 System Architecture and Low-level Programming.
+Developed by [Your Name] as a research project on x86 System Architecture and Low-level Programming.